Retaining ring: Axially assembled

 Axially assembled retaining rings are installed into machined grooves in housings/bores (internal) or on shafts (external).
 These rings are manufactured with lug holes—small holes in the lugs of both axial internal and external retaining rings—that are used to install/remove them, using pliers designed for this purpose.

+Another mounting option is cone mounting, which simplifies industrial assembly, which is why it is often used in the automotive industry.

+Today's ring design is based on the invention and patent of the German company Seeger-Orbis from 1928, which was transferred to the current standard ASME B18.27 - 1998 (German DIN 471 and DIN 472).

 Inverted retaining rings

 Inverted retaining rings are a variation of axially assembled rings in which the lug holes are inverted to fit in the bottom of the groove.
 Inverting the lugs allows greater clearance on a shaft or in a housing and forms a higher uniform shoulder good for retaining bearings and other components with large corner radii or chamfers.

 Beveled retaining rings

 Beveled retaining rings feature a 15° beveled or angled edge.
 This angle allows the ring to wedge itself between the groove and the retained part until it can go no farther, effectively “locking” everything in place.
 Think of placing a cork in a bottle.
 The cork is forced into the opening until it is wedged as far into the opening as possible.
 The same thing happens when a beveled retaining ring is installed into an application.
 The ring is wedging itself into place between the groove wall and the retained part, resulting in what is referred to as rigid end-play take-up.